bordy12/volumio20x4LCDPlugin/README.md

 ## Change plugin settings

-TODO: Make the plugin save and load settings properly The settings can be changed in the plugin's settings page.
-Go to the plugin manager, turn the plugin on if it's turned off and click "Settings"
+The settings can be changed in the plugin's settings page.
+Go to the plugin manager, turn the plugin on if it's turned off and click "Settings".

 ## Turning the plugin on and off